abdnh/anki-asr/README.md

 ### As a template filter

-Currently, the add-on works as a template filter (`asr`, for "automatic speech recognition" or "Anki speech recognition"), which you put in your [card template](https://docs.ankiweb.net/templates/intro.html).
+The add-on can work as a template filter (`asr`, for "automatic speech recognition" or "Anki speech recognition"), which you put in your [card template](https://docs.ankiweb.net/templates/intro.html).
 E.g:

 ```
 {{asr:Front}}